ayatokura/ai-openscale/wos-config-file.md

 You can import a JSON file to create and configure all deployments of your asset for monitoring purpose.
 You can also export the configuration file to configure other assets and their deployments.
 {: shortdesc}

-For a good example of how to work with a JSON file, see the [Watson OpenScale One API Shot for subscription Python notebook](https://github.com/pmservice/ai-openscale-tutorials/blob/master/notebooks/Watson%20OpenScale%20One%20API%20Shot%20for%20subscription.ipynb){: external}.
+For a good example of how to work with a JSON file, see the [{{site.data.keyword.aios_short}} One API Shot for subscription Python notebook](https://github.com/pmservice/ai-openscale-tutorials/blob/master/notebooks/Watson%20OpenScale%20One%20API%20Shot%20for%20subscription.ipynb){: external}.
 The notebook describes how to create and configure an Amazon SageMaker asset deployments using a JSON file in a single API call.
 The remainder of this topic references this notebook

 ## Load the JSON file content as a Python dictionary
 {: #cf-load-as-dict}